CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT: Sample overview and results on individual clusters

 \paragraph{PSZ2G056.93-55.08 (MACSJ2243.3-0935, Fig.~\ref{fig:2})} This system is found at the centre of the supercluster SCL2243-0935 \citep{Schrimer2011} and its dynamical state has been probed at different wavelengths \citep{Ebeling2010,Mann2012,Wen2013}.
-It has been classified as a disturbed object with an elongated X-ray emission which, however, is misaligned with the merger axis suggested by the galaxy projected distribution. {C25 also claimed the presence of a shock front in the SE part of the thermal emission.} Its radio emission has been investigated by \cite{Cantwell2016} and \cite{Parekh2017}, who detected the central halo emission and the brightest part of the other diffuse sources, two of which were classified as complex of radio galaxies (labelled as B and C in Fig.~\ref{fig:2}, following \citealt{Cantwell2016}). \cite{Cantwell2016} also discussed the possibility of the most western source being a candidate radio relic originating from the infalling material.
-We recover all those sources at high significance, as well as new diffuse emission.
-In particular, we find the halo emission to display an elongation in the E-W direction, well aligned with the X-ray emission, which shows an asymmetric morphology.
-We also report a connection with the central part of source B, which, however, is likely originating from a superimposition of background sources as pointed out by \cite{Cantwell2016}.
-Although not shown here, our spectral index maps confirm the presence of radio galaxy emission of sources B and C, with a steepening of the spectrum moving away from the emission peak.
-Thanks to spectral information, we can definitely classify the elongated Western source as a radio relic.
-However, unlike what has been proposed by \cite{Cantwell2016}, the spectral steepening shows an inward direction consistent with a merger shock.
+It has been classified as a disturbed object with an elongated X-ray emission; however, this emission is misaligned with the merger axis suggested by the galaxy projected distribution.
+Its radio emission has been investigated by \cite{Cantwell2016} and \cite{Parekh2017}, who detected the central halo emission and the brightest part of the other diffuse sources, two of which were classified as complex of radio galaxies (labelled as B and C in Fig.~\ref{fig:2}, following \citealt{Cantwell2016}). \cite{Cantwell2016} also discussed the possibility of the most western source being a candidate radio relic originating from the infalling material.
+We recovered all those sources at high significance, in addition to new diffuse emission.
+In particular, we find the halo emission to display an elongation in the (east-west) EW direction, well aligned with the X-ray emission, which shows an asymmetric morphology.
+We also report a connection with the central part of source B, which, however, is likely to come from the superimposition of background sources, as pointed out by \cite{Cantwell2016}.
+Our spectral index maps confirm the presence of radio galaxy emission of sources B and C, with a steepening of the spectrum moving away from the emission peak.
+Thanks to the spectral information, we can definitely classify the elongated Western source as a radio relic.
+However, unlike what was proposed by \cite{Cantwell2016}, the spectral steepening shows an inward direction, which is consistent with a merger shock.